Ilya-Seyfouri/CareView/README.md

 # CareView - Care Home Management System

-A care home management system designed for professional healthcare facilities with digital care tracking and staff coordination.
+A digital system built for professional healthcare facilities to streamline care tracking, staff coordination, and family communication.
+Built for an actual care home facility - not just a prototype.
 The system uses a PostgreSQL database for data storage, FastAPI backend for REST API routes, and role-based authentication to ensure the correct access level for certain users.

 # Visit the Site